All Episodes

 It's also unfortunate that these crimes are usually glorified in rap music that is extremely influential to young people who lack positive role models and are drawn to these rappers.

-These woos decided this is what they wanted to do, and now we gotta wait and see how this case is gonna roll out.
+And now we got to wait and see how this case is going to roll out.

-And man, it is so easy to say I ain't no snitch when you ain't in a position to be spending the next couple of years behind bars.
+And man, it is so easy to say, I ain't no snitch when you ain't in a position to be spending the next couple of years behind bars.

 Woo back, baby.